 I added a collage using a scarf my mother gave me, on which I poured menstrual blood.
 I also drew women’s profiles

 What I’m expressing here, rather than something related to politics is the fact that I am not in rependance mode as a woman.
 I can no longer stand social gender roles constantly generating regret for events that happen to us.
-The sexist society has us saying things like “if I hadn’t gone out at night, I wouldn’t have been raped”, “if I had listened to my father, what is happening to me would never have occurred”, “if I hadn’t believed this man and had sexual relations, I would still be a virgin”, “I am no longer a virgin, what will become of me now?”
+Sexist society has us saying things like “if I hadn’t gone out at night, I wouldn’t have been raped”, “if I had listened to my father, what is happening to me would never have occurred”, “if I hadn’t believed this man and had sexual relations, I would still be a virgin”, “I am no longer a virgin, what will become of me now?”

 Regret, always.
 In creating this work in prison, on a prison bed, I wanted to create a metaphor.
 This bed also exists once we are outside.
 They have always imprisoned us with this bed.
 Women on the outside also lie down every day on this bed.
 The prison bed is everywhere.
 The worst part being that this bed is also part of every woman’s wedding night.
 We lie on it, frightened, with trembling knees.
 This is why I put this blood in the middle of the sheet.
 This blood is my own menstrual blood.
 I placed in the middle of the sheet as a reminder of the blood on the wedding night.